zacwong2151/tp/docs/DeveloperGuide.md

     * 3a2.
 User enters correct command.
       Use case resumes from step 4.

 * 3b.
-Invalid event id or volunteer id or both.
+Invalid event index or volunteer index or both.
-    * 3b1. iVolunteer requests for the correct command with valid event id and valid volunteer id.
+    * 3b1. iVolunteer requests for the correct command with valid event index and valid volunteer index.
     * 3b2.
 User enters correct command.
       Steps 3b1-3b2 are repeated until the data entered is correct.